jankleinert/raleigh-dogparks/README.md

 ## Setup and Dependencies

 To deploy this app, you'll need a Cloudinary account -- the free tier is fine -- an OpenShift account, and the oc command line tool.
-If you don't have one, you can create and OpenShift account [here](https://manage.openshift.com/sign_in).
+If you don't have one, you can create an OpenShift account [here](https://manage.openshift.com/sign_in).

 ## Deploying Raleigh Dog Parks to OpenShift